 Likewise, meeting the puppies in person gives you a good opportunity to get a feel for how healthy the dogs are, how well they are being fed and looked after, and possibly the health of the mother dog too.

-Morkie puppies who are well looked after have glossy coats and sparkling eyes, and you’ll find them just the energetic little balls of fur and love you might hope for!
+Morkie puppies who are well looked after having glossy coats and sparkling eyes, and you’ll find them just the energetic little balls of fur and love you might hope for!

 If you’re really unsure though, it pays to take a look at the background of your breeder to be.

-In today’s age of online reviews and information, it’s much easier than ever before to find out if you’re dealing with as reputable dog breeder or not.
+In today’s age of online reviews and information, it’s much easier than ever before to find out if you’re dealing with a reputable dog breeder or not.

 3 Little-Known Facts About Morkie Puppies